algorandfoundation/docs/docs/get-details/indexer.md

     $ curl localhost:8980/v2/accounts/7WENHRCKEAZHD37QMB5T7I2KWU7IZGMCC3EVAO7TQADV7V5APXOKUBILCI?round=50
     ```

 The round parameter results are inclusive of all transactions within the given round.
-This parameter is available in many of the REST calls.
+This parameter is only available on the accounts REST calls.
 This can be very computationally expensive so for performance reasons, it is by default disabled on the `/accounts` REST call but can be enabled by using the `--dev-mode` flag when starting the Indexer.

 # Note field searching
 Every transaction has the ability to add up to a 1kb note in the note field.
 Several of the REST APIs provide the ability to search for a prefix that is present in the note field, meaning that the note starts with a specific string.
 This can be a very powerful way to quickly locate transactions that are specific to an application.
 The REST calls that support prefix searching are the following.